Louisiana-Pacific Corporation (LPX) upgraded Issued by Wall Street Gurus

 LPX’s Market Performance

-LPX stocks went up by 9.10% for the week, with a monthly jump of 6.07% and a quarterly performance of -8.15%, while its annual performance rate touched 90.45%.
-The volatility ratio for the week stands at 2.82% while the volatility levels for the past 30 days are set at 3.12% for Louisiana-Pacific Corporation.
-The simple moving average for the period of the last 20 days is 10.09% for LPX stocks with a simple moving average of 20.45% for the last 200 days.
+LPX stocks went down by -2.63% for the week, with a monthly jump of 9.46% and a quarterly performance of -12.14%, while its annual performance rate touched 74.10%.
+The volatility ratio for the week stands at 3.61% while the volatility levels for the past 30 days are set at 2.97% for Louisiana-Pacific Corporation.
+The simple moving average for the period of the last 20 days is 2.57% for LPX stocks with a simple moving average of 13.07% for the last 200 days.

 Analysts’ Opinion of LPX